Get A Music Manager – 2

 - You don’t have a proven track record to get people to take you seriously (yet)

-The bullets above are the realities of most start up businesses regardless of what industry.
+The bullets above are the realities of most start up businesses regardless of the industry.
 Solving these issues is what being in business for yourself is all about.

 So, what do you do?
 Make it up as you go along like everyone else does.
 Be willing to fail.
 Be the best manager you can be and be willing to admit what you don’t know and ask for help.
 If you do this long enough, the subsequent conversations you have with a potential manager will be much more intelligent.
 You won’t just say, “I want help booking better gigs and getting more YouTube views.”
 You will say something much more focused and intelligent, be able to look at an experienced manager’s technique with a knowing eye and be able to make intelligent commentary about what they have done for other artists.
 OR, you may go the other way.
-You may take a friend who is really organized, responsible and trustworthy and have that friend handle many of these tasks for you.
+You may call on a friend who is really organized, responsible and trustworthy and have that friend handle many of these tasks for you.
 There are dozens of successful managers I know who came up this way — because they were friends with the band, at all the shows and could be trusted.

 Read more in part 3.